Isorun Docs

 Audit Trail

-Every sandbox has an HMAC-chained audit log that records lifecycle events (create, exec, hibernate, resume, destroy) with a chained hash so tampering is detectable.
-The chain is keyed with a per-team secret derived from the runner’s master HMAC key.
+Every sandbox has a tamper-evident audit log that records lifecycle, command, file-transfer, credential-proxy, and blocked-egress events with a chained HMAC, so any change to a past entry is detectable.
+The chain is keyed with a per-team secret.

 Read the log